ORARAPA/pos-machine-practice-2021-7-27-5-0-3-697/PDCA.md

 C: 1.
 Experience in calculateSubtotal was useful that it lessen the things to do and to integrate created functions 2.
 Time was less than expected
 A: 1.
 Learn from previous mistakes 2.
 Keep time within planned

+Function name: calculate
+P: 2min
+D: 37s
+C: 1.
+Integration of previous functions is well used
+A: 1.
+May use fewer line of codes 2.
+Maintain the time which is less than planned